When is the 2023 US Open? Dates, schedule and how to watch

 What are the tee times?

-The full tee times have been released for the first and second round and you can look up your favourite players here.
+The tee times have been released for the third round and you can look up your favourite players here.

-Rickie Fowler continues his quest alongside major winners Justin Rose and Jason Day.

 Having a bet on the third Major of the year?
 Find the best US Open betting offers to back your favourite players with